 • Bring some snacks with you.
 There are very limited amount of places to buy food or snacks when you are visiting the sights.
 Most of the tourist spots don’t offer any kind of food or snacks at all.
 Pena Palace has a small restaurant for snacks, but they were way overpriced.
 There are some cute bakeries in town that you can get a sandwich and some treats to bring with you.

-Example 2 Day Sintra Itinerary
+Example of a 2 Day Sintra Itinerary

 With so many amazing things to do in and around Sintra, it can be hard to visualize how to fit it all in.
 Here is my recommendation for the perfect 2 day Sintra itinerary.